 Platinum's results are included in the Company's consolidated financial statements from March 2, 2015 to December 31, 2015 and for the year ended December 31, 2016.
 As such, the following table presents unaudited pro forma consolidated financial information for the years ended December 31, 2015 and 2014, and assumes the acquisition of Platinum occurred on January 1, 2014.
-The unaudited pro forma consolidated financial information of the results that would have been achieved had the should not be assumed to be, an indication of the results that would have been achieved had the transaction been completed as of January 1, 2014 or that may be achieved in the future.
+The unaudited pro forma consolidated financial information is provided for informational purposes only and is not necessarily, and should not be assumed to be, an indication of the results that would have been achieved had the transaction been completed as of January 1, 2014 or that may be achieved in the future.
 The unaudited pro forma consolidated financial information does not give consideration to the impact of possible revenue enhancements, expense efficiencies, synergies or asset dispositions that may result from the acquisition of Platinum.
-In addition, unaudited pro forma consolidated financial information activities resulting from the acquisition of Platinum, as they are nonrecurring.
+In addition, unaudited pro forma consolidated financial information does not include the effects of costs associated with any restructuring or integration activities resulting from the acquisition of Platinum, as they are nonrecurring.

-Year ended December 31, 2015 2014

-Total revenues \$ 1,593,735 \$ 1,872,612

-Net income available to RenaissanceRe common shareholders 423,768 685,735
+Year ended December 31, Total revenues 2015 \$ 1,593,735 2014 \$ 1,872,612 Net income available to RenaissanceRe common shareholders 423,768 685,735